Industry Activity at Encounters Festival

 Film Industry activity at the festival is focused between Wednesday - Friday, and combines high-level masterclasses, panel discussions and industry film screenings with networking opportunities designed to connect filmmakers to the industry.

 The Industry activity offers an informal, social and friendly environment for professional exchange, learning and conversation.

 You can access all of the Film Industry activity alongside the International Competition film screenings with a Festival Pass.

-An overview of the Industry events that take place at the Festival are below
+An overview of the type of Industry events that take place at the Festival are below.

 2016’s DIGITAL VIEWING LIBRARY

-Pass holders have access to the exclusive Digital Viewing Library space at Watershed during the festival week, and also the online digital viewing library for 6 months after the festival.
-By accessing the library viewers can not only watch the films participating in this year’s international competition programmes but also some of the other 2000+ films submitted for the festival.
-Log in instructions will be sent to registered Industry pass holders at the beginning of the festival week.
+Pass holders had access to the exclusive Digital Viewing Library space at Watershed during the festival week, and also the online digital viewing library for 6 months after the festival.
+By accessing the library viewers could not only watch the films participating in 2016’s international competition programmes, but also some of the other 2000+ films submitted for the festival.
+Log in instructions were sent to registered Industry pass holders at the beginning of the festival week.